 First, you have to enable this feature from Settings: Go to Settings >> Tap on Advanced features >> Select Palm Swipe to Capture >> Turn it on.

 Go to the screen that you need to capture then swipe your edge of the whole hand across the screen from the right to left.
 You can see this image below.

 Just like the Hardware buttons method, you also hear the short sound and see an animation.
 Sure!
 Your screenshot will be captured.

 Lots of reasons you want to take a long screenshot of the screen.
 For example, you need to make a whole web page screenshot.
 You can use Smart capture feature, of course.

 This feature is enabled by default, but you certainly can check it in the Settings if you want: Go to Settings >> Tap on Advanced features >> Smart capture.

 The frist, open the screen of Web browser or the app you need to take scrolling screenshot.
 To take a scrolling screenshot, you have to use any of the above ways for taking the screenshot.

 When the first screenshot is taken, you can see the Capture more option that appears on the bottom-left of the screen.

-The SamSung Galaxy S7 and S7 Edge is a high-resolution phone device, and the screenshots can take up a significant amount of storage space on your phone if you have taken a lot without deleting them.
-So, let's move up the cloud storage or remove it when you're done with the screenshot.
+The Samsung Galaxy S7 and S7 Edge is a high-resolution phone device.
+The screenshots can take up a significant amount of storage space on your phone if you have taken a lot without deleting them.
+So, let’s move up the cloud storage or remove it when you’re done with these screenshots.